 The background to the establishment of these study plots is the question of how changes in land use (mowing, grazing and fertilisation) affect the diversity and functions of the ecosystem.

 Additional plots of 30 x 30 m were established for the land use experiment, on which fertilisation was discontinued in 2020.
 However, the other components of land use (mowing, grazing and other management measures) were continued as before.
 Thus, the only difference between this plot and the EP plot in terms of land use is the way fertilisation is handled.
-These new plots are called UP (unfertilized plots).
-For this experiment, we also created subplots of 7 x 7 m where fertilization is done manually to factorially combine the land use components “fertilization” and “mowing/grazing” (RP-F, Fig. 4).
+These new plots are called UP (unfertilised plots).
+For this experiment, we also created subplots of 7 x 7 m where fertilisation is done manually to factorially combine the land-use components “fertilisation” and “mowing/grazing” (RP-F, Fig. 4).

 Detailed information on the new grassland experiments (REX, LUX) is available for download here:

 The background of this experiment is to analyse the effects of creating gaps with and without deadwood enrichment as targeted experimental interventions in 29 forests with different management, biodiversity and ecosystem functions.
 More specifically, the experiment aims to elucidate the effects of two important factors related to forest management:

 - the change in abiotic conditions due to the opening of the canopy, and

 - the availability of biotic resources as a function of logging.

 The experiment comprises four different variants (Fig. 5):

 - Structure 1: Gap (G) i.e. creating a gap and removing all felled trees.